Saylesville, Rhode Island

-Saylesville is a village and historic district in Lincoln, Rhode Island.
+Saylesville is a village and historic district in Lincoln, Rhode Island, United States.

 History

 The area was settled as a farming community in the 17th century.
 The historic Eleazer Arnold House (built 1693) is located near the village.
 The Saylesville Meeting House (built 1704) is one of the oldest surviving Quaker (Society of Friends) meeting houses in New England and one of the oldest church buildings in Rhode Island.